To the connoisseur of beautiful plants, there are many types of succulents.

 The term “succulent” is often confusing, even to experienced gardeners.

-From the Latin origin meaning “juice,” but in the horticultural world, the succulent plant is described as a plant with thick, fleshy leaves, and refers to many kinds besides cacti.
+From the Latin origin meaning “juice,” but in the horticultural world, common succulents are described as a plant with thick, fleshy leaves, and refers to many kinds besides cacti.

 Plants that store water and are drought-tolerant resistant are generally included in this classification of “succulents.”
-Usually, these plants are low-maintenance as well.
+Usually, these different types of succulents are low-maintenance as well.

 - The snake plant (Sansevieria trifasciata)